jafingerhut/dontstop/README.md

 + what kinds of additional software they run on each "side" of a connection between the Clojure runtime process(es) and the IDE process(es) that enable features like:
-  + jump to definition
+  + jump to definition of a function or other symbol
   + lookup of function documentation and argument lists
   + pretty-printing of results, perhaps with different colors to highlight different parts of the printed values
-  + custom handling or formatting of exception that are thrown
+  + custom handling or formatting of exceptions that are thrown

 These variations can lead not only to different enhancement capabilities in the IDE of the developer, but also to how they can